intrahealth/client-registry-docs/docs/index.md

-# Introduction
+# Overview

-## Summary
+*Welcome!
+Thank you for taking an interest in the Open Client Registry.
+This is a community project and meant for others to adopt to their use cases as they wish.*

+## What Does It Do?

-A Client Registry (CR) holds patient identifers and may include patient demographic information.
+A Client Registry holds patient identifers and may include patient demographic information.
 It is a necessary tool for public health use cases that require managing patients, monitoring outcomes, and conducting case-based surveillance.

-This CR is an open source and open standards-based implementation that offers the ability to:
+This Client Registry is an open source and open standards-based implementation that offers the ability to:

 * Assign and look-up unique identifiers,
 * Allow connections from diverse point of service (POS) systems, such as electronic medical record (EMR) systems, that can submit messages in FHIR, and